HegemanLab/atomicWeightsDecimal/README.md

 # atomicWeightsDecimal

-A Python dictionary of atomic weights in Decimal
+A Python dictionary of atomic weights in Decimal.

 Atomic weight measurements are from IUPAC's **Atomic Weights of the Elements: Review 2000** Table 3.
-IUPAC's measurements includes uncertainity which is not represented here.
+IUPAC's measurements include uncertainity which is not represented here.

 ## Implementation